Harrison Smith: Early life

 Considered a four-star recruit by Rivals.com, he was listed as the No. 25 athlete in the nation.
 Many scouts believed he could play offense or defense in college.
-He chose Notre Dame over offers from Tennessee, Auburn, Stanford, and Alabama.
+He chose Notre Dame over numerous Power 5 offers.

 College career

 After red-shirting as a freshman in 2007, he emerged as a star in 2008.
 He began his career at linebacker.
 In his first year, he started 9 games and recorded 57 tackles, which included 8.5 tackles for loss, and 3.5 sacks.
 As a junior in 2009, he started six games at strong safety, then strongside linebacker for the final six games.
 He recorded 69 tackles including 6.5 tackles for loss.
 In 2010, as a senior, he played strong safety where he recorded 93 tackles including a team-high seven interceptions.
 In 2011, he was accepted to a graduate program at Notre Dame allowing him to play another season.
 In his final year in 2011, serving as team captain, he played in and started in all 13 games.
-He recorded 90 tackles including 3 tackles for loss.
+He recorded 90 tackles including three tackles for loss.